Table of Contents

 You can define preset filters, sorting and grouping in the page settings to limit and organize the displayed data for a user group.

-To do this, click on Add filter, Add sorting or Add group, select the desired column and condition and confirm with Submit.
+To do this, click on Add filter, Add sort or Add group, select the desired column and condition and confirm with Submit.

 Hidden and read-only columns